Part I Pre-Homesteading

 It would not be until 1909, that the railroad would reach to Steamboat Springs, and almost overnight Steamboat Springs became the largest cattle transportation center in the country.
 Had the railroad ended in Steamboat Springs, the town might have become twice as large and hindered the growth of any other communities in northwestern Colorado, but the plan for the railroad had never been to end in a community just on the other side of the Rocky Mountains.

 Knowing the railroad was coming farther west, William H. Tucker established a townsite about 40 miles west of Steamboat Springs.
 One of his primary financial backers was Reverend William Bayard Craig, and so he named the town Craig.
-The first census of Craig in 1910 was only 392 people; however, with the completion of the railroad to Craig in 1913, the town would triple in size by the 1920 census to 1,297 citizens.
+The first census of Craig in 1910 was only 392 people; however, with the completion of the railroad to Craig in 1913, the town would triple in size.
+By the 1920 census, the population had increased to 1,297 with the county at over 10,000 people.

 Two years after Moffat County was established, the Barrick family came to homestead.
 Five years after that the first Kiser family would follow them.
 That would begin a century of intertwining history of these two families that would end with the death of Michael Kiser in 2015.